 For example, in a police station, the police want to interrogate the prisoner some questions, but the prisoner would not want to say anything.
-So, two police officers plan to play a game, and one acts like a rude, devil person so that he can ask the question fiercely.
+So, two police officers plan to play a game, and one acts like a rude, devilish person so that he can ask the question fiercely.
 On the other hand, another police officer interrogates the prisoner politely.
 After comparing the two policemen, the prisoner decisively told the information and admitted his fault to the gentle policeman.

 Good Cop/Bad Cop Tactic Example-2

-For example, A customer goes to a mask shop where the shop owner and his manager were selling products at the shop.
+For example, A customer goes to a mask shop where the shop owner and his manager sell products.
 The customer wants to buy a mask; therefore, he was negotiating with them.
 The shop owner is persuading the customer, saying that the facemask will protect you and your family from Coronavirus.
 It would be best if you bought it without focusing on only RM 5 per piece.
-On the other hand, the manager says to the customer that you have to pay RM 5 if you want to buy or not sell it less than RM5.
+On the other hand, the manager says to the customer that you have to pay RM 5 if you want to buy or not sell it for less than RM5.
 The manager also intimidates the customer, saying that you can go now if you do not wish to pay RM 5.
 However, the owner is still trying to persuade the customer to buy the mask for RM5.
 The owner is dealing in a friendly manner, whereas the manager is threatening the customer.
 However, both (owner & manager) want to sell the product.
 This kind of negotiation is called a good cop/bad cop negotiation.

 Good Cop/Bad Cop Tactic Example-3

 When I was a secondary student, I had violated the school rules for being late to school.
 The school discipline teacher acted as the “Bad Cop” who commanded on punishing me according to the school rules and regulations.
-Meanwhile, the counselling teacher held an open-minded talk with me to understand why I was late and advised me patiently.
+Meanwhile, the counseling teacher held an open-minded talk to understand why I was late and advised me patiently.
 Finally, I will never be late again in the next five years.

 Lowball/Highball Tactic in Negotiation Definition